YetongCao/yetongcao.github.io/_pages/about.md

 Research Interests
 ======
 Her research interests include **Smart Sensing**, **Mobile Computing**, **Mobile Health**, and **Security & Privacy**.
-She is maily dedicated to the integration of artificial intelligence and signal processing techniques to achieve innovative applications.
+She is mainly dedicated to the integration of artificial intelligence and signal processing techniques to achieve innovative applications.
 Her work places a significant emphasis on system implementation and validation in real-world scenarios, with a focus on ensuring user-friendliness and practicality.

 News